 An initiative which provides intensive, evidence-based and coordinated support to vulnerable children and their families – and to young people already in care – has reduced the number of children entering care services by nearly 10 per cent in its first two years, with 56 additional children diverted from out-of-home care.

-The Family Preservation and Reunification Response ('the Response'), led by the Victorian Government’s Department of Families, Fairness and Housing and supported by CEI, the Victorian Aboriginal Child Care Agency (VACCA) and the Centre for Excellence in Child and Family Welfare (CFECFW), aims “to promote strong families with children who are safe, healthy, resilient, and thriving, and parents and caregivers who are supported to create a safe and nurturing home environment.”
+The Family Preservation and Reunification Response ('the Response'), led by the Victorian Government’s Department of Families, Fairness and Housing and supported by CEI, the Victorian Aboriginal Child and Community Agency (VACCA) and the Centre for Excellence in Child and Family Welfare (CFECFW), aims “to promote strong families with children who are safe, healthy, resilient, and thriving, and parents and caregivers who are supported to create a safe and nurturing home environment.”

 CEI has partnered with the Response since its inception in 2020 and has worked to develop a suite of evidence-based practices for practitioners to guide their work with vulnerable children and families.
 A key part of this work has been partnering with the VACCA and other Aboriginal Community Controlled Organisations to support the identification and development of culturally specific practices that support practitioners to work in a culturally safe and appropriate way with Aboriginal children and families.